Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 When questioned about other “official” activities before and during the war years, Schmitt stressed that his actions had been driven by his love for the arts and the promulgation of French contemporary music, not by political motivations.
 “Music, pure and simple!” he had always maintained.
 He stated that his involvement with the so-called France-Germany Group beginning in 1937 had occurred for similar reasons and that he had registered with the group at the request of Albert Lebrun, then-president of France, thinking it wise to promulgate good relations between the two countries based on a mutual admiration for classical music.

-Schmitt further explained that his participation in the 1941 Mozart Anniversary delegation to Vienna was undertaken in part in the hope — naïve as it turned out — that he might be permitted to visit his only child, who had been captured during the invasion of France and who was being held as a forced-labor prisoner in Germany.
-(Predictably, German officials rejected Schmitt’s request.)
+Schmitt further explained that his participation in the 1941 Mozart Anniversary delegation to Vienna was undertaken in the hope — naïve as it turned out — that he might be permitted to visit his son Jean, his only child who had been captured during the invasion of France and was being held as a forced-labor prisoner in Germany (and who would not be released until the end of the war).

 As a result of the Comité National d’Epuration investigation, in 1945 a one-year suspension of performing or broadcasting Florent Schmitt’s music in France was imposed, retroactive to the year before, essentially resulting in little substantive negative consequences for the composer (although the one-year suspension also applied to collecting royalties from the sale of his music as well as writings for publication in newspapers or periodicals).